Introduction

 listen_addresses = ‘*’: This setting allows PostgreSQL to listen for connections on all network interfaces, not just 127.0.0.1.
 The * wildcard represents all IP addresses.

 After making this change, save the file using ctrl+s and ctrl+x.
-Restart the PostgreSQL service for the changes to take effect.
+Now restart the PostgreSQL service.

 sudo service postgresql restart